On the Power of Finite Ambiguity in B\"uchi Complementation: Rank-Based Complementation

 \section{Rank-Based Complementation}

-We first recall in Subsection~\ref{ssec:rank-algo} the rank-based complementation (\rkc) algorithm proposed in~\cite{kupferman2001weak}, which constructs, for a given NBW $\aut$, a complementary NBW $\aut^{c}$ with $2^{\bigO(n \log n)}$ states.
-Then in Subsection~\ref{ssec:FANBWrankBasedComplementation} we show that, when restricted to FANBWs, \rkc based on the construction of codeterministic DAGs produces a complementary NBW $\aut^{c}$ with $2^{\bigO(n)}$ states.
+We first recall in Subsection~\ref{ssec:rank-algo} the rank-based complementation (\rkc) algorithm proposed in~\cite{kupferman2001weak}, which constructs, for a given NBA~$\aut$, a complementary NBA~$\aut^{c}$ with $2^{\bigO(n \log n)}$ states.
+Then in Subsection~\ref{ssec:FANBArankBasedComplementation} we show that, when restricted to FANBAs, \rkc based on the construction of codeterministic DAGs produces a complementary NBA~$\aut^{c}$ with $2^{\bigO(n)}$ states.